 - Crush injuries that cannot heal properly

-The Raleigh workers’ compensation lawyers of Law Office of Sam Scudder are dedicated to providing North Carolina workers with compassionate and experienced legal representation when they have sustained workplace injuries.
+The Morehead City workers’ compensation lawyers of Law Office of Sam Scudder are dedicated to providing North Carolina workers with compassionate and experienced legal representation when they have sustained workplace injuries.
 Contact us at (252) 222-0227.